-Empowering individuals with a dementia to thrive – through shared creative interests
+Empowering individuals with a dementia to thrive – through shared creative interest

-Using an individual’s interests, SP can direct them to local arts and wellbeing opportunities.
-However, for people living alone, anxiety, travel and the initiative to leave home can prove a challenge.
+- Nurturing an individual’s interests, social prescribing link workers can direct them to local arts and wellbeing opportunities.
+However, for people living alone, the anxiety of travel and the motivation to leave home can prove a challenge.

 Who can be an ArtsPAL?

 - Arts and medical students consolidating dementia awareness training.

 - Culture and Age-Friendly Champions, NHS Health Champions, Dementia Champions.